hifreedo/up9rade/about.md

 For the main series, will present many grades' challenges.

+Will not cover the following:

+* If there's already a clear explanation in wikipedia

+* Background information as there are too much online materials available

+* Abc knowledge if which I could not supply with my own explanation or intuition

+Will cover the following:

+* Implement something from scratch, aka write a multilayer network from implementing matrix operation

+* Link cross domain spots together, aim to have a deeper understanding on certain area

 **Intuition about this site**:

 Keep trying and learning, until found your own right intuition.